Occupational fatality: United States

-In the United States in 2021, there were 5,190 workplace fatalities across all sectors.
-Of these 5,190 fatalities 42% of occupational fatalities occurred as a result of roadway incidents, 16% occurred following a slip, trip, or fall in the workplace, 9% were the result of a homicide.
-Logging workers have the highest fatality rate with 82.2 of every 100,000 full-time workers experiencing a fatal workplace injury, followed by fishing and hunting workers with 75.2 of every 100,000 full-time workers experiencing a fatal workplace injury.
+In the United States, 5,070 fatal work injuries were recorded in 2024, down 4.0 percent from 5,283 in 2023.
+The fatal work injury rate fell from 3.5 to 3.3 fatalities per 100,000 full-time-equivalent workers.
+Transportation incidents were the most frequent fatal event, accounting for 38.2 percent of the total, while falls, slips, and trips caused 844 fatalities.

 Fatal work injury rates per 100,000 full-time equivalent workers by selected occupations from 2020 to 2021.

 Fatal work injuries by major event or exposure from 2017 to 2021.

 Incidence

-Data on the number of occupational fatalities per 100,000 workers is available from the International Labor Organization for various countries; the ILO says for most countries the rate is less than ten per 100,000 each year.
+Data on the number of occupational fatalities per 100,000 workers is available from the International Labour Organization for various countries; the ILO says for most countries the rate is less than ten per 100,000 each year.
 However, a 1999 paper says the ILO figures are underestimates—for example the agricultural sector, which has a higher than average fatality rate, is not reported by many countries.
 The paper estimates that the number of fatal occupational accidents in the world in 1994 was 335,000, or 14 per 100,000 workers.
-The paper also estimated there were 158,000 fatalities commuting between work and home; and 325,000 fatal occupational diseases; for a total of 818,000 fatalities.
+The paper also estimated there were 158,000 fatalities commuting between work and home, and 325,000 fatal occupational diseases, for a total of 818,000 fatalities.

 International differences

-According to statistics from the International Labour Organization occupational fatalities per 100,000 workers ranges from 0.1 to 25, with a worldwide average of 4.0 per every 100,000 workers.
+According to statistics from the International Labour Organization, occupational fatalities per 100,000 workers ranges from 0.1 to 25, with a worldwide average of 4.0 per every 100,000 workers.
 Panama and El Salvador have the lowest occupational fatality rates at 0.2 and 0.1 per 100,000 respectively.
-The country of the highest occupational fatality rate is Cuba at 25 per every 100,000 workers.
-Followed by Burudi and Egypt at 13.8 and 10.7 per 100,000 respectively.
+The country of the highest occupational fatality rate is Cuba at 25 per every 100,000 workers, followed by Burudi and Egypt at 13.8 and 10.7 per 100,000 respectively.
 The World Health Organization and International Labour Organization estimate that over 1.9 million people died as a result of work-related injures and diseases in 2016.
-81% of these deaths are contributed to a variety of non-communicable diseases, chronic obstructive pulmonary disease, stroke, and ischemic heart disease accounting for 1.2 million deaths.
-Over the course of 16 years (2000–2016) international workplace deaths fell by 14%.
-During the same period heart disease related deaths associated with long working hours increased by 41%.
+81% of these deaths are contributed to a variety of non-communicable diseases, chronic obstructive pulmonary disease (COPD), stroke, and ischemic heart disease, accounting for 1.2 million deaths.
+Over the course of 16 years (2000–2016), international workplace deaths fell by 14%.
+During the same period, heart disease–related deaths associated with long working hours increased by 41%.

 Gender differences

-According to Bureau of Labor Statistics men made up 91.4 percent of all workplace fatalities and 85.5 percent of intentional injuries by a person in 2021.
-In European Union men made up 92.5 percent of all workplace fatalities in 2020 and 66.5 percent of all injuries that required 4 or more days of absence.
+According to United States Bureau of Labor Statistics, men made up 91.4 percent of all workplace fatalities and 85.5 percent of intentional injuries by a person in 2021.
+In the European Union, men made up 92.5 percent of all workplace fatalities in 2020 and 66.5 percent of all injuries that required 4 or more days of absence.